CodeJonesW/Wills_Blog/assets/blog-posts/aws-image-recognition-system.md

 #### AWS Rekognition

 makes it easy to add image and video analysis to applications.
 The service can identify people, scenes, objects, text, and activities.
 It can detect inappropriate content.
-It can detect analyze and compare faces for a wide variety of user verification, people counting, and public safety use cases. based on amazon deep learning technology
+It can detect analyze and compare faces for a wide variety of user verification, people counting, and public safety use cases.
+The technology is based on amazon deep learning technology.

 ##### Key benefits